 Specialized Investigators’ Basic Course Waiver Process

-The SIBCW process is a four-step process for evaluating prior law enforcement training and testing knowledge and skill levels.
+The Specialized Investigators' Basic Course Waiver (SIBCW) process is a four-step process that evaluates prior law enforcement training, education, and experience, and tests skill level.
 These steps must be completed in the order shown.
-Fees are charged for Steps 2 and 3.
+There are fees for Steps 1 and 3.

 Step 1: Application/Self-Assessment

+To start the SIBC waiver process, please complete the Specialized Investigators’ Basic Course Waiver Application (3-353) (pdf).
 The application/self-assessment must include verification of successful completion of each of the following:

-• at least 591 hours of investigative or general law enforcement training (including basic course),
+- At least 591 hours of investigative or general law enforcement training (including basic course)

 Step 2: POST Training Evaluation

-The applicant's self-assessment and supporting documents are evaluated by CA POST to determine if the investigative or general law enforcement training and experience requirements have been met, as outlined in Step 1.
+The applicant's self-assessment and supporting documents are evaluated by CA POST to determine if the investigative or general law enforcement training and experience requirements have been met as outlined in Step 1.

 Step 3: Basic Course Waiver (BCW) Assessment Process